wasmi-labs/wasmi/README.md

 ### Benchmarks

-In order to benchmark `wasmi` use the following command:
+In order to benchmark Wasmi use the following command:

 ```console
 cargo bench